shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 php phing
 ```

+!!! note
+    Check out the [Autocompletion for Phing Targets](./autocompletion-for-phing-targets.md) article, where you can find useful info about autocompletion of target names.

 ## How Phing targets work
 Phing targets are defined in `build.xml` file.
 Any Phing target can execute a subset of other targets or console commands.